This post covers the best things to do in Amsterdam in December, updated for 2022.

 The square is decorated for the holidays with Christmas trees around the skating rink.
 There will also be food stalls serving traditional Dutch winter foods and mulled wine.

-The rink is open starting in November and goes through the entire month of December, ending on January 5, 2022.
+The rink is typically open starting in November and goes through the entire month of December.
+Official dates have yet to be revealed for 2022, but you can check their website for more details.

 TIP: There will be a free Christmas market right next to the ice rink!
 There will be live entertainment as well as trinkets, clothing, and food for purchase.

-15. See the Nutcracker with the Dutch National Opera & Ballet
+15. See Sleeping Beauty with the Dutch National Opera & Ballet

-The traditional Nutcracker ballet will be performed for most of the month.
+The traditional tale of Sleeping Beauty will be performed as a ballet for most of the month.

 This performance is danced by the Dutch Ballet, and the music performed by the Dutch Orchestra.